AP Top 25 Takeaways: Not-so-super superpowers show cracks | Times Leader

 What’s the old saying about assuming?

 Oklahoma’s offense is still a long way from from the Baker/Kyler days.
-In a , Rattler was 23 of 34 for 213 yards and no picks.
+In a workmanlike victory against Nebraska, Rattler was 23 of 34 for 213 yards and no picks.

 The Sooners have won six straight Big 12 titles but have only gone unbeaten in conference play once during that time.
 After watching the Sooners play it close with Tulane and Nebraska, the rest of the Big 12 should be buoyed.